I DO so many things every day that encourage me to think big and dream bigger.

 - Instructors teach to individual learning intelligences and assess learning in a variety of ways.

 In addition to these studies, Upper Elementary students also rotate through four skill-based seminars during the course of their Upper Elementary years.
-These seminars are a semester-long intensive study in specific 21st Century skills and include Leadership and Service, Innovation and Technology, Global Science and Stewardship, and Economic Literacy and Entrepreneurship.
+These seminars are a semester-long intensive study in specific global skills and include Civic Engagement, Global Citizenship, Environmental Stewardship, and Entrepreneurship.
 Each seminar is designed to empower students with the skills necessary to make a positive impact on the world.
 Through the seminar work, students gain knowledge and understanding of:

 - the interconnectedness and interdependence of concepts and ideas